BalajiKs171095/mbcrump.github.io/_posts/2017-06-12-building-an-ics-for-azure-functions-webinar.md

 	    return result;
 	}

+The code is pretty self-explanatory if you've used iCal.NET before, but basically I create the file and ensure when someone visits the site that it sends down an ICS file named `webinarinvite.ics`.

-I hit the "Save" button and it would let me know if it compiled successfully or not.
+During the process of working with the function, I hit the "Save" button and it would let me know if it compiled successfully or not.
 It finally compiled successfully as shown below :

 	2017-06-06T23:19:02  Welcome, you are now connected to log-streaming service.
 	2017-06-06T23:20:02  No new trace in the past 1 min(s).